massar/sixxsd/README.md

  - Per-tunnel statistics and error information
  - Per-tunnel default routed /64 towards tunnel endpoint

-## Operation
+## Configuration

-The sixxsd binary starts by reading a sixxsd.conf this instructs it which prefixes it handles and which it routes to the tunnel device.
+The sixxsd binary starts by reading a [sixxsd.conf](misc/sixxsd.conf) this instructs it which prefixes it handles and which it routes to the tunnel device.
 It uses a standard tun/tap device as provided by most Unix-alike kernels.

 The SixXS backend, which can get updated by users using the webinterface, re-pushes the full configuration to the PoP.